t8ortot/CSC210-SFSU/HeartRateCalculator/README.md

-# Project 1
+# HeartRateCalculator

-In this project, we had to create a program that calculates whether the user's heart rate is above or below their maximum.
+A program that calculates whether the user's heart rate is above or below their maximum.

 The program prompts the user to enter their age and current heart rate.